 Ireland is known for rain, and that is a simple fact.
 It isn’t the Emerald Isle for no reason.
 Plan for it year-round.
 The lowest rain month is May.

 - Summer 54-74 °F (16-20 °C)

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 Ireland was our first trip overseas as a travel team.
 It was life-changing for both of us.
 We can never get enough of Ireland; the people, the culture, the history, the natural beauty, and of course, the castles.
 It is just perfect, and each region is unique and magnificent.

 A passport to the most relevant, up-to-date advice on the highlights Ireland has to offer and what hidden discoveries await you.
 Get drawn into brooding landscapes and windswept coast, visit pubs and enjoy music, learn about Dublin, Cork and Galway and explore centuries of history.
 Great photography and lots of details to aid in planning.
 Discover this travel guide here.

 Rick Steves Ireland 2020 by Rick Steves

-Full disclosure, we are huge Rick Steve’s fans; it will be rare we do not recommend one of his wonderful guides, and this is a great resource for Ireland.
+Full disclosure, we are huge Rick Steve’s fans; it will be rare if we do not recommend one of his wonderful guides, and this is a great resource for Ireland.
 We love his travel style and perspective.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book made the cut into our suitcase and was a fantastic resource.
-Find this must-have guide here
+Find this must-have guide here.

 Our favorite websites